Article Writing Rules #

 - Write a short introduction (no H2 heading) — 2–4 paragraphs setting context.
 Include inline links to relevant Go standard library packages or official docs when referencing specific features.

-- Wrap each raw code block with the correct markdown code fence:
+- Wrap each raw code block with the correct markdown fence:

-Never invent technical claims or code examples Marko hasn’t provided.
-Never add sections Marko hasn’t declared with an H2.
+Never invent technical claims or code examples Marko has not provided.
+Never add sections Marko has not declared with an H2.

 Language naming